aaronH45/sentimentAnalysis/index.md

 ## Long Short Term Memory

 ### Pre-processing
+The pre-processing needed for the LSTM model was much less compared to the other two models.
 We used the text to sequences method of the keras library to pre-process the dataset.
 The texts to sequences method converts the text into a sequence of integers, and only the words that are known by the tokenizer is taken into account.

 For the labels, each label of each data point is treated as a one-hot three-dimensional vector embedding, depending on the value of the label.